Qnet: Business model

-Products & subsidiaries
+Products and subsidiaries

-The company markets many unbranded products including air purifiers, cosmetics, soaps and detergents and commemorative coins.
-Initially the company sold gold commemorative coins.
-Qnet expanded its products to include travel in 2002.
-By 2006, Qnet had transitioned to marketing and selling "aspirational products", which claim to boost energy, health and nutrition.
-According to Eswaran, these types of products account for 30% of Qnet's sales.
-The company introduced "life-enhancing products" such as a portable water filtration system and an air purifier, which Qnet claims can fix pollution issues in homes.
+Initially in 1998 Qnet sold gold commemorative coins.
+The company expanded its products to include travel and vacations in 2002 through a partnership with QVI Club brand holidays.
+In 2006, they added wellness, health, and nutritional products.
+As of 2021, the company sells products related to home care, beauty and personal care, holidays and travel, education, wellness, watches and jewelry, and nutrition.

 Some of its products fall under a "wellness" brand, such as the Amezcua Bio Disc (also spelled BioDisc and BioDisk).
 According to Quest Net's advertisement, the disc creates a 'water-impacting' energy field that 'helps to reduce stress, improve sleep'.
 The company claims that it was invented by Dr Ian Lyons, but his antecedents and research publication are not known.
 Schott AG is the only industrial glass manufacturer that certifies production of Biodisc, but does not reflect Qnet's advertising that it is 'creating an impact energy field'.
 The Amezcua Bio Disc has been evaluated by research facilities in Germany, India and Japan.
 The product has received scrutiny from various scientists, media commentators and watchdogs.

 The subsidiary QI properties announced in 2016 that it would begin construction of QI City, a mixed-use development in Malaysia.
 It was due to be completed in 2020, consisting of an 840-bed teaching hospital, 768 condominium units, a convention center, and a 460-bed hotel.
 The development is the location of Quest International University's Perak campus.